namhyung/uftrace/README.md

     $ sudo misc/install-deps.sh

-Once you installed required software(s) on your system, it can be built and installed like following:
+Once you have installed required software(s) on your system, it can be built and installed like following:

     $ ./configure